chris-casper/chris-casper.github.io/_posts/2025-08-23-Nebra-Cell-Modem.md

 ### Hardware Install

-Insert SIM card - you'll need it even just for GPS to work reliably.
-I don't think it even needs to have service Remove metal clip closer to the edge of the system board Slide in the Mini PCIe at 30-45 degrees into the connector side Press down to flat, there are two spring loaded clips that will hold it in position Connect MAIN and GNSS ipex bulkheads and antennas.
+- Insert SIM card - you'll need it even just for GPS to work reliably.
+I don't think it even needs to have service
+- Remove metal clip closer to the edge of the system board
+- Slide in the Mini PCIe at 30-45 degrees into the connector side
+- Press down to flat, there are two spring loaded clips that will hold it in position
+- Connect MAIN and GNSS ipex bulkheads and antennas.
 Leave DIV empty.

-I recommend MAIN be on the opposite side from your 915MHz antenna for meshtastic.
-GNSS is passive so won't interfere, I put that besides the main antenna.
+I recommend MAIN be on the opposite side of the enclosure from your 915MHz antenna for meshtastic.
+GNSS is passive so won't interfere, I put that besides the main meshtastic antenna.

 GPS works absolutely fine off the included LTE antenna.
 I'm connecting to 10-12 GPS sats indoors.
 If you need hyper accurate time, get an active GPS antenna.